-Advising for spring 2017 (1172) is scheduled for October 24 through November 4.
+Advising for fall 2017 (1178) is scheduled for March 20 through Friday, March 31.
 The first week is often reserved for students who have declared a major and the second week is often saved for for those who have not yet declared a major.
 You may, however, advise either group in either week.
-SIS will open for course enrollment on Monday, November 7.
+SIS will open for course enrollment on Monday, April 3.

 All non-majors and many majors will first need to see their faculty advisor who will release their advising hold allowing them to enroll in classes.

 NOTE: Some major departments do not place a hold on their majors.
 Only the department who placed the hold should remove the hold.
 Students should check their Student Center to see whether they have an advising hold or a hold from another University office.
 Those who have an advising hold must see their advisor.

 Students are initially permitted to enroll in 15 credits; on August 7 the maximum will be raised to 17 credits.
 Students who wish to take 18 or more credits need the permission of their Association Dean and should file the Credit Hour Overload Request Form which is available in 101 Monroe Hall.

 Detailed instructions on course enrollment, fee payment and account deactivation are available on the UREG homepage.
 The Schedule of Classes (the SOC) will be available by mid-March.

 All departments should have fall 2017 course descriptions posted online by mid-March.

 Direct questions about the selection of fall courses as follows:

 |College Policies||Rachel Most, 4-8873; email@example.com|

 |Faculty Advisors||contact the student's Association Dean|